AnantharamanLab/METABOLIC/README.md

 3 METABOLIC uses the "METABOLIC_temp_and_db" which contains the hmm result table and KEGG database information Decompress the METABOLIC_temp_and_db.tgz to the folder "METABOLIC_temp_and_db" and keep it in the same directory of KofamKOALA hmm database and scripts.

+4 This software also contains "Accessory_scripts.gz", which needs to be decompressed before use.

+#[Result files]
+METABOLIC result table
+Each hmm hit protein collection
+Element cycling pathways for each genome and a summary scheme (Both files and figures).